theiagen/bioforklift/docs/core_concepts.md

 ### Time-based Operations

-Forklift operations are often time-based:
+bioforklift operations are often time-based:

 - Daily processing of new samples
 - Hourly status updates